 They were being sold at very cheap prices- all based on their pathetic near-term prospects.
 Papa Patel knew he was buying during distressed conditions and getting a great price.
 (Picking Stocks By Mohnish Pabrai )

-Manilal too made his move in the depressed travel industry right after 9/11.
+Manilal too made his move into the depressed travel industry right after 9/11.

-then author give the Warren Buffett quote to understand this principle to become rich
+then author gives the Warren Buffett quote to understand this principle to become rich

 While lecturing a group of students at Columbia University, at age 21, Buffett said,

 ” I will tell you how to become rich.
 Close the doors.
 Be fearful when others are greedy.
 Be greedy when others are fearful.” – Warren Buffett

 the author says, ” while Papa Patel, Manilal, and Mittal were not in that closed room in 1957, they intrinsically understand that the very best time to buy a business is when its near-term future prospects are murky and the business is Hated and Unloved.

 In such circumstances, the goods are high that an investor can pick up assets at steep discounts to their underlying value. these things, no one knows that better than Lakshmi Mittal.